Top 30 Songs of 2013

 Stream the whole mix HERE via 8track.
 Thanks for listening and reading, and have a great February!

-menteparalela asked: Hi, you probably got this asked before but how was the performance and vibe of A$AP Rocky and A$AP mob @Pitchfork festival?
+menteparalela said: Hi, you probably got this asked before but how was the performance and vibe of A$AP Rocky and A$AP mob @Pitchfork festival?

 It was a fun set, but if you have any apprehensions about getting pushed around or shoved by rowdy people in the crowd, I’d advise against seeing them.
 There was a really high concentration of jerks in that crowd, and a lot of people got stepped on and trampled.
 Anyway, I actually enjoyed the parts of the show when Rocky was out there on his own more than the songs that the mob came out for.
 We had to cut out before he played the big hits to see Japandroids, but it was an enjoyable time while it lasted.